Injured In A Train Accident? Get Legal Advice Today

 The most devastating of these injuries is, of course, the wrongful death of your loved one.
 At Crandall & Pera Law, we understand the fight you have ahead of you after a collision with a train in Kentucky.
 Our team of attorneys is prepared to advocate aggressively on your behalf.
 We prepare every case for trial, but have found that this preparation often leads to more just settlement offers from companies and insurers, who hope to avoid going to trial against us.

 Dealing the effects of a train accident is difficult; choosing the right trial lawyer to uphold your rights shouldn’t be.
 At Crandall & Pera Law, we focus on the fight so you can focus on healing.
-To schedule a consultation with an experienced Kentucky train accident lawyer, please fill out our contact form, or call 877.651.7764.
-We can help.
+To schedule a consultation with an experienced lawyer, please fill out our contact form or call 855-444-6651.